chuaindia/chuaindia.github.io/README.md

 Project Name
-DESKTOP version of PORTFOLIO project :
+Deployment of Portfolio in Website :

 This project is the portfolio project following figma template.
 This is Desktop version.
-This project contains my my own information.
+This project contains my own information.
 This is written in HTML and CSS.
 Linter checks are used to make it error free.

 Prerequisites :

 GITHUB concepts
 HTML
 CSS
 FIGMA
+GITHUB pages

+Work Flow :

+chuandia.github.io repository is created.
+Files are uploaded from the local "Portfolio" repository.
+In the "Code" section all the required files are there or not is checked.
+Then "page" is selected under "settings" button.

+Live Server Link :

 Author: Tanusri Ghosh

 Contacts:
 e-mail id: tghosh25@gmail.com
 Twitter url: https://twitter.com/chuaghosh25
 LinkedIn url: https://www.linkedin.com/in/tanusri-ghosh-2a56b814
 GitHub url: https://github.com/chuaindia

 All sorts of contributions, issues, and feature requests regarding the project are welcome!

-Acknowledgments : I am very much grateful to Zied Ben Amor who guided me a lot for this project.

 memo License